Paley Dialogues Luncheon

 Thursday, March 30, 2017

-Join us as Ken Lowe, chairman, president and CEO of Scripps Networks Interactive, discusses how he built the company into one of the world’s fastest growing and most successful creators of unique brands for television and the Internet.
-Lowe discusses how he turned Home & Garden Television (HGTV) into the United States’ third most-watched cable network in 2016.
-He will talk about why Scripps channels -- HGTV, Food Network and Travel Channel -- appeal to their audiences, how they are reaching out to new and younger audiences, and how they are expanding internationally in places such as Singapore, New Zealand, Canada, the Middle East, North Africa and Poland.
+Ken Lowe, Chairman, President and CEO of Scripps Networks Interactive, discussed how he built the company into one of the world’s fastest growing and most successful creators of unique brands for television and the Internet.
+Lowe talked about how he turned Home & Garden Television (HGTV) into the United States’ third most-watched cable network in 2016.
+He also discussed why Scripps channels -- HGTV, Food Network and Travel Channel -- appeal to their audiences, how they are reaching out to new and younger audiences, and how they are expanding internationally in places such as Singapore, New Zealand, Canada, the Middle East, North Africa and Poland.